mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/enhancingthemod.md

 }
 ```

+Your new `ModOptions` class *inherits* from the Nautilus `ConfigFile` class, so when you want to refer to the settings in your main mod code, you need to refer to that new `ModOptions` class, *not* the `ConfigFile` class.

-Now we need to amend our plugin class to initialise our new ModOptions before we patch in the code.
+So, we now need to amend our plugin class to initialise our new `ModOptions` before we patch in the code.
 So, back in our "KnifeDamagePlugin.cs" file:

 ```c#
 using BepInEx;